 The main takeaway is that you should put yourself in the shoes of the blogger.
 Think about how you'd like to be approached and what type of email would catch your attention.
 And if that doesn't help you enough...I recently stumbled across this super crazy-good roundup post that contained advice from 37 bloggers on how to do the most effective blogger outreach.
 And these 37 tips were actually whittled down to the very best (out of her original list of 300 bloggers originally approached about this)!

 An addition thing to consider is what other variables might be affecting your outreach.
-Here's a great infographic by Soundest that walks through the ins-and-outs of what to tweak when it comes to email campaigns.
+Here's a great infographic on ecommerce emails that walks through the ins-and-outs of what to tweak when it comes to email campaigns.

 What tactics have you found work well with blogger outreach?
 Let us know in the comments!